boo62/biotrack/README.rst

  modcomp <filename>

 This compares past UniProt entries of proteins in the model file to the current entries in the UniProt database.
-It will tell you whether any function annotations have changed or been updated and if so will print the updated fields.
+It will tell you whether any function annotations have changed or been added, and if so will print the new versions of the fields.
 A check is also performed to see if any accessions have merged and if so the groups are printed.

-Model files should be in .csv format.

- UniProt accession, version, other fields...

-Other fields are ignored by the parser.

 To see examples of both behaviours I suggest you run modcomp on the following two example models.